-Staff continued to deliver programmes and training online and remotely where possible.
+WCD delivered programmes and training online and remotely where possible.
 During level 3 restrictions face to face training was delivered in hotels or community centres that would allow for social distancing.
-We continued to monitor correspondence from funders and followed all guidelines issued by same
+Correspondence from funders was monitored and all guidelines followed.

-There were significant underspends in a number of our programmes, Pobal increased the allowed carryover of 5% at the end of 2020 to 10%.
-So, our SICAP budget for 2021 will be €804,985 plus €80k carryover which must be spent on Goal 1 and 2 in 2021.
-Food and health underspend will be deducted for 2021 budget allocation.
-RSS & TUS programmes allow a 5% underspend at the end of the year, remaining underspend will be deducted from 2021 budget.
+There were underspends in a number of programmes again in 2021.
+Pobal allowed a carryover of 5% at the end of 2021.
+The SICAP budget for 2022 got a 13% increase.
+Food and health underspend will be deducted from 2022 budget allocation.
+RSS & TUS programmes allow a 5% underspend at the end of the year, remaining underspends will be deducted from 2022 budget.